bravohenry/openbento/README.md

 > **"Preserving the aesthetic that Linktree sunsetted."**

-OpenBento was born as a community response to the acquisition and sunset of **bento.me**.
+**OpenBento** is the **best open-source alternative to bento.me** on GitHub.
+Born as a community response to the acquisition and sunset of **bento.me**, this project provides a **free, self-hosted replacement** that can never be shut down.

 We believe the Bento design philosophy—modular, elegant, and personal—belongs to the open-source community.

-This project is a faithful recreation of that experience, built with modern web technologies for developers who want to own their corner of the internet.
+This project is a faithful recreation of that experience, built with modern web technologies (Next.js, React, TypeScript) for developers who want to own their corner of the internet.

+**Looking for a bento.me alternative?** You've found it.
+This GitHub repository offers a complete, production-ready solution that preserves the beloved Bento aesthetic while giving you full control over your data and hosting.

 ---